TrainYourEars/support.trainyourears.com/troubleshooting/i-have-upgraded-to-sierrahighsierra-and-tye-has-stopped-working.md

-# I have upgraded to Sierra/HighSierra and TYE has stopped working

 You need to update to the latest version.
 You can use this page to get your Download Links again:

 [- Download Links and License Key](https://admin.trainyourears.com/download)